logo for pictures-of-cats.org

 How many Different Cat Breeds?

-cat pawA cat breed is a cat breed officially when it is recognized by a cat fancier's association.
-Some associations are more conservative than others.
+cat pawA cat breed is a cat breed officially when it is recognized by a cat association.
+Some cat associations are more conservative than others.
 These conservative registers have a smaller number of different cat breeds than the more adventurous ones.

 Perhaps it is no surprise the IPCBA have the largest number of different cat breeds as they are "progressive".
 The smallest number of different cat breeds is found with the GCCF who I think are quite old fashioned in their outlook.
 Although I agree with caution in recognizing new breeds for the sake of controlling the commercialization of cat breeding and in turn protecting the welfare of both wild and domestic cats.

 There are a greater number than 73 different cat breeds.
 Some breeds come and go.
 Some breeds struggle to get accepted.
 This can be because the breed is based on a wild cat (Bengal) or on a genetic mutation (Dwarf cats) as just two examples.
+There are a great deal of cat breeds that are yet to gain acceptance with the mainstream associations but are, for example, recognized by associations such as the Rare and Exotic Feline Registry.
+See some cat breeds on the fringe here: Domestic cat breeds.

-Some Issues
+Some Issues – Different cat breeds

 different cat breedsThere are many cat registries.
 They have different standards.
 Some are conservative and some are progressive.
 The laws of one country will differ from another in respect of animal welfare.